eldar34/todoList/README.md

 </pre>

 # DB Table Dump
-Import table in your database from folder "dbTable"
+Import tables in your database from folder "dbTable"